digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/upgrading.rst

 To benefit from the new security features in protocol version 5, you must :ref:`upgrade the domain accordingly <canton_domain_protocol_version_upgrading>`.

+Activation of unsupported features
+""""""""""""""""""""""""""""""""""
+In order to activate unsupported features, you now need to explicitly enable `dev-version-support` on the domain (in addition to the non-standard config flag).
+More information can be found in the :ref:`documentation <how-do-i-enable-unsupported-features>`.

 Breaking changes around console commands
 """"""""""""""""""""""""""""""""""""""""

 **Key rotation**
-The command keys.secret.rotate_wrapper_key now returns a different error code.
+The command ``keys.secret.rotate_wrapper_key`` now returns a different error code.
-An INVALID_WRAPPER_KEY_ID error has been replaced by an INVALID_KMS_KEY_ID error.
+An ``INVALID_WRAPPER_KEY_ID`` error has been replaced by an ``INVALID_KMS_KEY_ID`` error.

 **Adding sequencer connection**
-The configuration of the sequencer client has been updated to accommodate multiple sequencers and their endpoints: method `addConnection` has been renamed to `addEndpoints` to better reflect the fact that it modifies an endpoint for the sequencer.
+The configuration of the sequencer client has been updated to accommodate multiple sequencers and their endpoints: method ``addConnection`` has been renamed to ``addEndpoints`` to better reflect the fact that it modifies an endpoint for the sequencer.

 Hence, command to add a new sequencer connection to the mediator would be changed to: